maanavnair/multistep-form-validation/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Deployed App

+The application is deployed in vercel.
+Open [https://multistep-form-validation.vercel.app/] to view the application.

 ## How the application works

 ### Personal Information